alphagov/forms/research/2023-08-30_Detailed_Guidance_Usability_Testing.md

 # Detailed Guidance' and 'Check Your Questions' - Usability Testing

+## 2023-08-30 / Sprint 35

+## Aims
+- To test the usability of the new iteration on the design for the ‘add a question’ journey.
+- To test the usability of the ‘detailed guidance’ feature.
+- To understand how well people are able to add markdown formatting to ‘detailed guidance’ using the ‘detailed guidance’ feature and the associated content

+## Users
+- Civil Servants
+- 5 users

+## Methodology
+- Usability Testing

 ## Key Headlines

 - ‘Check your question’ was used well, and came across as a natural part of the process.
 Several users commented on how useful it was for them.